-- i.
+- Copy of an adoption, residence or special guardianship order and letter from the LA that last looked after the child confirming that he or she has looked after immediately prior to that order being made.
+Notes: - i.
 Thringsone Primary School's admission number limited to 30 only, where more than 30 applications for Thringstone are received for any one year group, combinations of the above criteria will be used to rank the 30 places.
 Anyone refused will have the right to appeal. - ii.
-Children in care of the Local Authority and those children who were previously looked after children, but ceased to be adopted (or became subject to a residence order or special guardianship order) are considered under this criterion.
-In such circumstances a letter from the last local authority in which the child was in the care of will be required.
-This criterion includes children who appear to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - iii.
+Looked after or previously looked after children (or became subject to a residence order or special guardianship order) are considered under this criterion.
+In such circumstances a letter from the last local authority in which the child was looked after of will be required.
+This criterion includes children who appear to the admissions authority) to have been looked after outside of England and ceased to be in state care as a result of being adopted. - iii.
 The child's place of residence is taken to be the parental home.
 Living in the catchment area means the child's place of permanent home residence is in the catchment area for Thringstone Primary School.
 Simply moving into the catchment area mid-year will not guarantee you a place at the school. - iv.
-The term "brother or sister" includes half brother or half sister or legally adopted child being regarded as the brother or sister. - v.
-If criterion 5 is used, professional supporting documentation from the Lead Professional must be supplied and must be submitted with the application.
-The following list are the areas that are considered exceptional:- - Crown Servants
+The term sibling relates to: - brothers and/or sisters who share the same parent(s) - a half-brother, half-sister or legally adopted child living at the same address - a child looked after by a local authority placed in a foster family with other school age children - a stepchild or children who are not related but live as a family unit, where parents both live at the same address as the child.